Palau: Sports

 Baseball has been popular in Palau since its introduction to the country in the 1920s by the Japanese.
 The Palau national baseball team won the gold medal at the 1990, 1998 and 2010 Micronesian Games, as well as at the 2007 Pacific Games.
 On 20 June 2022, left fielder Bligh Madris played his first game for the Pittsburgh Pirates against the Chicago Cubs, thus becoming the first person of Palauan descent to play in the MLB.
 Palau has a national football team, organized by the Palau Football Association, but is not a member of FIFA.
-The association organizes the Palau Soccer League.
+The association organized the Palau Soccer League until the outbreak of COVID-19.

 The Belau Omal Marathon began in 2023 as a partnership between Palau and Taiwan.

 Education

 Primary education is required until age 16.
 Schools include both public (including Palau High School) and private institutions as well as some fields of study available at Palau Community College.
 For further undergraduate, graduate, and professional programs, students travel abroad to attend tertiary institutions, primarily in the United States.
 Palau offers distance learning through San Diego State University and the University of the South Pacific.